selimagadri/NLPforRecipes/README.md

 **Objective:** Collect a large dataset of recipes from various French cooking websites to build a corpus of recipes (in French).

-**Use case:** Recipe recommendation: Use the corpus to create a recommendation system that suggests recipes based on the user's culinary preferences, dietary restrictions or available ingredients.

 **Data sources:** websites or cooking platforms that provide a wide range of recipes.
 Popular sources include: Marmiton, Cuisine AZ.

 **Steps for building the corpus of recipes and modeling:**.